-There are many stereotypes about Brazilian paquera (or flirting), but a few seem to be unanimously agreed-upon.
+There are many stereotypes about dating in Brazil, or Brazilian paquera (flirting), but a few seem to be unanimously agreed-upon.

 Long story short?
 What counts as “PDA” in other parts of the world is pretty much just normal and expected in Brazil.
 Affection can be expressed in many ways, but a lack of physicality will leave your lover cold.

 To woo a Brazilian, you’ll have to vanquish your timidity and shake off your reserved, uptight tendencies.
 We’re not in Germany anymore, Toto.

 Without propping up gender stereotypes too much, it’s often the case in Brazil that straight men will be the ones to approach straight women they’re interested in.
 These overtures are generally direct, straightforward and accompanied by minimal mind games.
 You like someone?
 You go for it.
 If they reject you, you brush it off and move on with your life.